MathiasReker/php-svg-optimizer/README.md

 ##### Parameters:

-Converts `rgb()` color values to hexadecimal format:
+Converts all color values (e.g., `rgb()`) to hexadecimal (`#RRGGBB`) and uses shorthand where possible.
+Standardizes colors and slightly reduces file size:

 ```php
 $svgOptimizer->withRules(convertColorsToHex: true);
 ```

-Converts css classes to attributes:
+Replaces CSS class references with inline attributes so styles are applied directly to elements.
+Useful when external CSS may not be available:

 ```php
 $svgOptimizer->withRules(convertCssClassesToAttributes: true);
 ```

-Converts empty tags to self-closing tags:
+Converts empty tags into self-closing format (`<tag />`) to save space and improve readability:

 ```php
 $svgOptimizer->withRules(convertEmptyTagsToSelfClosing: true);
 ```

-Converts inline styles to attributes:
+Splits inline `style` attributes into individual element attributes.
+Improves compatibility with SVG renderers that do not fully support CSS styles:

 ```php
 $svgOptimizer->withRules(convertInlineStylesToAttributes: true);
 ```

-Flattens nested `<g>` elements, moving their child elements up to the parent node:
+Moves all child elements of nested `<g>` groups directly into the parent, removing unnecessary grouping.
+Simplifies the SVG structure and reduces file size:

 ```php
 $svgOptimizer->withRules(flattenGroups: true);
 ```

-Minifies coordinate values by removing unnecessary precision:
+Reduces decimal precision in coordinates (e.g., `12.0000` → `12`) to shrink file size without noticeable visual
+differences:

 ```php
 $svgOptimizer->withRules(minifySvgCoordinates: true);
 ```

-Minifies transformation attributes by removing redundant values:
+Optimizes `transform` attributes by removing redundant values or simplifying transforms.
+Reduces file size and improves parsing efficiency:

 ```php
 $svgOptimizer->withRules(minifyTransformations: true);
 ```

-Removes all aria- and role attributes:
+Removes ARIA (`aria-*`) and `role` attributes that may be unnecessary in static SVGs.
+Reduces file size and avoids redundant accessibility information if not needed:

 ```php
 $svgOptimizer->withRules(removeAriaAndRole: true);
 ```

-Removes all comments from the SVG:
+Removes all comments except legal ones, reducing file size and eliminating unnecessary developer notes:

 ```php
 $svgOptimizer->withRules(removeComments: true);
 ```

-Removes default attribute values that match common defaults:
+Deletes attributes that have default values (e.g., `stroke="none"` if not needed).
+Saves space without affecting
+rendering:

 ```php
 $svgOptimizer->withRules(removeDefaultAttributes: true);
 ```

-Removes deprecated attributes from the SVG:
+Removes attributes that are deprecated in SVG 2.0, helping modernize the SVG for current standards:

 ```php
 $svgOptimizer->withRules(removeDeprecatedAttributes: true);
 ```

-Removes the SVG doctype declaration:
+Removes the `<!DOCTYPE>` declaration, which is unnecessary for inline or web-embedded SVGs:

 ```php
 $svgOptimizer->withRules(removeDoctype: true);
 ```

-Removes duplicate elements from the SVG:
+Deletes identical duplicate elements to reduce file size without affecting the visual output:

 ```php
 $svgOptimizer->withRules(removeDuplicateElements: true);
 ```

-Removes empty attributes from the SVG:
+Removes attributes with empty values (`attr=""`) to reduce clutter and file size:

 ```php
 $svgOptimizer->withRules(removeEmptyAttributes: true);
 ```

-Removes empty `<g>` groups:
+Deletes `<g>` elements that have no child elements.
+Simplifies the SVG tree and reduces size:

 ```php
 $svgOptimizer->withRules(removeEmptyGroups: true);
 ```

-Removes empty text elements:
+Removes `<text>` elements that contain no content.
+Reduces file size and unnecessary nodes:

 ```php
 $svgOptimizer->withRules(removeEmptyTextElements: true);
 ```

-Removes the `enable-background` attribute from the SVG (**risky**):
+Removes the `enable-background` attribute from `<svg>`.
+May improve performance but could affect filters or animations that depend on it (**risky**):

 ```php
 $svgOptimizer->withRules(removeEnableBackgroundAttribute: true);
 ```

-Removes Inkspace-specific footprints from the SVG:
+Deletes Inkscape-specific metadata and elements (e.g., `inkscape:label` or hidden layers).
+Cleans up SVGs exported from
+Inkscape:

 ```php
 $svgOptimizer->withRules(removeInkscapeFootprints: true);
 ```

-Removes invisible characters from the SVG:
+Strips invisible Unicode characters (e.g., zero-width spaces) that may accidentally appear in SVGs:

 ```php
 $svgOptimizer->withRules(removeInvisibleCharacters: true);
 ```

-Removes `<metadata>` tags from the SVG:
+Removes `<metadata>` tags, which often contain author info or editor data, reducing file size:

 ```php
 $svgOptimizer->withRules(removeMetadata: true);
 ```

-Removes `<title>` and `<desc>` tags from the SVG:
+Removes `<title>` and `<desc>` tags.
+Reduces file size but also removes accessibility descriptions, so safe only if not
+required:

 ```php
 $svgOptimizer->withRules(removeTitleAndDesc: true);
 ```

-Cleans up unnecessary whitespace in the SVG:
+Cleans up extra spaces, tabs, and line breaks.
+Improves readability and reduces file size:

 ```php
 $svgOptimizer->withRules(removeUnnecessaryWhitespace: true);
 ```

-Removes unused namespaces from the SVG:
+Removes XML namespaces that are declared but not used.
+Cleans up the SVG and reduces size:

 ```php
 $svgOptimizer->withRules(removeUnusedNamespaces: true);
 ```

-Removes the width and height attributes from the `<svg>` element, allowing the SVG to scale automatically based on its viewBox (**risky**):
+Removes the `width` and `height` attributes from the `<svg>` element to rely on `viewBox` scaling.
+Allows flexible resizing but may break fixed-layout designs (**risky**):

 ```php
 $svgOptimizer->withRules(removeWidthHeightAttributes: false);
 ```

-Removes unsafe elements from the SVG (**risky**):
+Removes potentially unsafe elements, such as `<script>` or external references (`<image xlink:href="...">`).
+Useful for security, but may break interactive SVGs (**risky**):

 ```php
 $svgOptimizer->withRules(removeUnsafeElements: true);
 ```

-Removes `<mask>` elements that are not referenced or used anywhere in the SVG:
+Deletes `<mask>` elements that are defined but never used.
+Reduces file size and complexity:

 ```php
 $svgOptimizer->withRules(removeUnusedMasks: true);
 ```

-Sorts attributes within each element:
+Sorts element attributes alphabetically to improve consistency, readability, and version control diffs:

 ```php
 $svgOptimizer->withRules(sortAttributes: true);